Yes-Theory/yes-theory.github.io/general-information.md

 # General Information
+## Goal
-Goal: We are ambassadors for our group/country.
+We are ambassadors for our group/country.
 We serve other Yes Fam members by connecting groups and countries.
 ## Structure
 Currently we start at a group level (group representatives) who share a chat for a country.
 This group decides who should represent the country for them.
 How those representatives are elected will be decided within those groups.
 I recommend a simple majority vote.